wavemaker/docs/learn/app-development/app-security/securing-server-side-properties-rest-services.md

 Whearas App Environment Properties are explicit variable.
 You create App Environment Properties once and you can use them any number of times across the project.
 Configure different values for different environments, and store API keys, passwords, imported services, and more.
 To learn how to create an App Environment Property, see [Using App Environment Properties](/learn/how-tos/using-app-environment-properties/).

-:::note
+:::important
 When adding App Environment Properties, ensure to click the “+” button after each entry.
 When done, click the immediate “Save” button, followed by the next “Save” button of the Config Profile window.
 :::

 When you create App Environment Properties, they should appear in Web Services window under the Header and Query param types.

 :::note
-Refresh the the Web Services configuration window if you do not see the App Environemnt Properties in the Header and Query param types.
+Refresh the the Web Services configuration window if you do not see the App Environment Properties in the Header and Query param types.
 :::

 ## Configuring Proxy Server